ivoras/sql-countries/README.md

 sql-countries
 =============

-The `countries.sql` file is a SQL script which creates a table containing a list of countries, their ISO codes, an indicator of using the metric system, ordering of fields in date strings and if they are using the 24 hour time system.
+The `countries.sql` file is an SQL script which creates a table containing a list of countries, their ISO codes, an indicator of using the metric system, ordering of fields in date strings and if they are using the 24 hour time system.

-This is a somewhat "lazy" list with regards to date and time orderings, created using the following guidelines:
+This is a somewhat "lazy" list, mostly with regards to date and time formats, created using the following guidelines:

+ * Use a relatively common-sense list of countries, not necessarily very official (e.g. this list contains Taiwan, Hong Kong and Myanmar...).
- * Use DMY as the default, even for countries which officially offer a choice of other systems (i.e. if a country standardizes both DMY and YMD, use DMY)
+ * Use DMY as the default date format, even for countries which officially offer a choice of other formats (i.e. if a country standardizes both DMY and YMD, use DMY).
- * Use 24 as the default if a country standardizes on both 24h and 12h time
+ * Use 24 as the default if a country standardizes on both 24h and 12h time.

 The rest of the data are official and unambigous.